CycleChart: A Unified Consistency-Based Learning Framework for Bidirectional Chart Understanding and Generation: Problem Formulation

 \section{Problem Formulation}

-We consider four closely related tasks that together cover the full chart creation and understanding lifecycle: natural language to chart generation, chart schema parsing, chart data parsing, and ChartQA.
+We consider four closely related tasks that together cover the full chart creation and understanding lifecycle: NL2Chart, chart schema parsing, chart data parsing, and ChartQA.
 We first introduce the shared notation and then define each task.
+We distinguish two types of tables throughout: the \emph{raw table} $t^{\text{raw}}$ is the original source data, while the \emph{visualization-level table} $t^{\text{vis}}$ is the result of applying data transformations (e.g., aggregation, filtering, binning) specified by the chart schema, which contains exactly the values encoded by the visual marks in the rendered chart.

-Let $\mathcal{I}$ denote the space of chart images (e.g., rasterized plots), $\mathcal{T}$ the space of structured data tables, $\mathcal{Q}$ the space of natural-language queries or instructions, $\mathcal{S}$ the space of chart schemas (e.g., Vega-Lite specifications), and $\mathcal{A}$ the space of answers.
-We assume a deterministic renderer
+Let $I$ denote the space of chart images (e.g., rasterized plots), $T$ the space of structured data tables, $Q$ the space of natural-language queries or instructions, $S$ the space of chart schemas (e.g., Vega-Lite specifications), and $A$ the space of answers.
+We assume a deterministic rendering pipeline that takes a schema and the raw table, internally applies the data transformations specified by the schema to produce a visualization-level table, and render the final chart image:

+Here $t^{\text{vis}}$ is a byproduct of the rendering execution, not a separate input.
+In our Vega-Lite instantiation, we extract $t^{\text{vis}}$ by intercepting the transformed data from the Altair runtime.

-\paragraph{Natural Language to Chart Generation (NL2Chart).} Given a raw table $T^{\text{raw}}$ and a natural-language query $q$ describing the desired analytical intent, the model generates a visualization-oriented table $T^{\text{vis}}$ and a chart schema $\hat{s}$:
+\paragraph{Natural Language to Chart Generation (NL2Chart).} Given a raw table $t^{\text{raw}}$ and a natural-language query $q$ describing the desired analytical intent, the model generates a chart schema $\hat{s}$: